Zijie-Lei/Application_Tracker_Agent/README.md

 ## Initiative

-This project aims to simplify job application management by leveraging a Local or API-powered Large Language Model (LLM) to automate email analysis and track application progress.
+Built a job application tracking ReAct agent from the ground up.
+This project leverages reasoning and autonomous tool calling to simplify the job-seeking process.
+The agent enables seamless collection of emails, provides insights into application statuses, offers suggestions, summarizes resources, and maintains a tracking spreadsheet, all through simple natural language instructions.

 ## What It Does